hyperledger-labs/go-perun/README.md

 _go-perun_ implements the core state channel protocol in a blockchain-agnostic fashion by following the dependency inversion principle.
 For this reason, a blockchain backend has to be chosen and blockchain-specific initializations need to be executed at program startup.

+### Tutorial

+The [walkthrough tutorial](http://tutorial.perun.network) describes how _go-perun_ is used to build a simple micro-payment application on top of Ethereum.

 ### Documentation